VTDA-Group/hxe-for-tda/README.md

 # A Weighted Hierarchical Cross-entropy Loss for Classification of Astrophysical Transients

-Jupyter notebook behind [Link to be inserted].
-Code requires python >=3.10.
+This repository contains code behind [paper to be linked].
+The Weighted Hierarchical Cross-entropy Loss is implemented in PyTorch.

+To reproduce the paper results and figures, unzip all data files and run the Jupyter notebooks.
+Note that python >=3.10 is required.

-*This code is by no means optimized or well-commented.* Any comments welcomed!
+*This code is by no means well-optimized.* Any comments welcome and appreciated!